 CAUSE: FIV is less contagious than FeLV but is spread through similar means, primarily blood and saliva (often from bites).

-PREVENTION: A cat cannot develop an immunity to FIV, so the infection is lifelong.
-Research veterinarians are working to develop a safe, effective vaccine against FIV, but there is no preventative available at the present time.
+PREVENTION: A cat cannot develop immunity to FIV, so the infection is lifelong.
+There is no reliable vaccination against FIV available at the present time.
 The spread of the disease can be reduced by testing all cats for FIV and by isolating infected cats.